 Bhagat Singh’s Education:

 Bhagat Singh received his high school education at Dayanand Anglo Vedic High School.
 This high school was run by the prevalent Arya Samaj in modern Hinduism.
-Mahatma Gandhi called for a boycott of institutions dependent on government grants.
+Great leader Mohandas Gandhi called for a boycott of institutions dependent on government grants.

 Bhagat Singh’s grandfather Arjun Singh did not approve of the loyalty of the people at Khalsa High School in Lahore to the British government.
 Which caused Bhagat Singh to stop pursuing his further education.